JakeC007/JakeC007.github.io/aboutme.md

         <div class="about-intro-text">
           <p style="margin-top: 0;">
-            I'm a CS PhD student at the University of Chicago, working with
-            <a href="https://www.marshini.net/">Marshini Chetty</a> at the
+            I study how to make <strong>AI systems safer for young people</strong>.
+I'm a CS PhD researcher at the University of Chicago, working with <a href="https://www.marshini.net/">Marshini Chetty</a> at the
-            <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>.
+            <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>, and my work asks three
-            My research specializes in <strong>law-informed HCI</strong> at the intersection of <strong>children's privacy, EdTech, and AI safety for youth</strong>, asking what it actually takes to build technology that is safe for young people, and what it costs when we get it wrong.
+            questions: <strong>who controls young people's information</strong>, <strong>how institutions govern
+            AI use</strong>, and <strong>when young people actually want AI assistance</strong>.
+I combine empirical HCI, computational methods, and legal analysis to guide the design and governance of these systems.
           </p>
           <p>
-            Children's privacy is the throughline of my work.
-Who collects data about children, under what conditions, and with what consequences?
-That question has led me naturally into AI safety for youth: as generative AI moves into classrooms and homes, the same structural questions about oversight, accountability, and design responsibility apply, with even higher stakes.
-My current projects examine how youth experience AI and EdTech, and how large language models can help automate privacy policy analysis at scale.
+            <strong>Children's privacy is the throughline.</strong> Who collects data about children, under what
+            conditions, and with what consequences?
+That question is the foundation of the rest, and it is where AI governance for minors is being written first: through COPPA rulemaking, state chatbot statutes, EdTech procurement, and district policy.
+Safety claims about a youth-facing AI product all reduce to an answer about who holds the data and who is accountable when it moves.
+I also organize a
+            <a href="https://www.youthaisafety.com/">workshop series on youth AI safety</a> at ACM CHI and ASSETS,
+            building the research community around developmentally safe AI for young people.
           </p>
         </div>